HsiangHung/Machine_Learning_Note/Deep_Learning/README.md

 Dropout is used to prevent over-fitting in deep learning.

-It involves going over all the layers in a neural network and setting probability of keeping a certain nodes or not.
+It involves going over all the layers in a neural network and setting probability of keeping certain nodes or not.
 (Of course, the input layer and the output layer are kept the same.)[[Marco Peixeiro]][How to Improve a Neural Network With Regularization] and [[Jaime Durán]][A Quick Guide on Basic Regularization Methods for Neural Networks]

 The probability of keeping each node is set **at random**.
-You only decide of the threshold: a value that will determine if the node is kept or not.
-For example, if you set the threshold to 0.7, then there is a probability of 30% that a node will be removed from the network.
+You only decide the **threshold**: a value that will determine if the node is kept or not.
+For example, if you set the threshold = 0.7, then there is a probability of 30% that a node will be removed from the network.

 Therefore, this will result in a much smaller and simpler neural network, as shown below.